udacity/create-your-own-adventure/english/marshmallow.md

 [Click](vote-the-president/hillary/Hillary.md) here to vote for Hillary Clinton.

+[Click](vote-the-president/michelle/Michelle.md) here if you know what #michelle2020 means!

 You don't like either of these candidates.
 So instead, you decide to [write a symphony](write-a-symphony/symphony.md) or